 signoSign/Universal has a REST API for integration.
 This section will focus less on the technical application of the API and more on the underlying concept.

-A list of all available API calls plus structure and documentation can be found in the Swagger UI.
+A list of all available API calls, including structure and documentation, can be found in the Swagger UI.

 The API is divided into the following areas: